 - variations in how well managers manage their Facebook page.
 Some managers GET it and some don’t.
 Some managers actively manage their pages to create engagement by responding to comments, encouraging influencers to become Fans, and posting valuable created and curated content on a consistent basis in a form that optimizes the platform.

 - poor promotion.
 Facebook uses an algorithm that determines whether your post will show on the wall of your fans.
-Managers need to understand the algorithm and effectively employ tactics that optimize your ability to appear on Fans’ walls.
+Managers need to understand the algorithm and effectively employ tactics that optimize their ability to appear on Fans’ walls.

 - understanding analytics.
 Many community managers in charge of Facebook pages don’t understand how to interpret Facebook Insights and make decisions to improve the performance of their Facebook pages.
 Some managers don’t even LOOK at these analytics or try to use them to improve their pages.

 But, Facebook has made it MUCH harder to promote your pages without spending a little money.
 I guess it’s a function of Facebook stockholders who want to see some dividends.
 Hence, advertising on Facebook is necessary to reach your goals.

 Here’s a post from Social Media Examiner on how to promote your Facebook Page.